 - Place the dry ingredients (brown rice flour, tapioca starch, potato starch, ground flax, xanthan gum, sea salt, active dry yeast and brown sugar) into the bowl of your standing mixer with a paddle attachment.
 Mix on low speed for 30 seconds to combine.

 - Add the remaining ingredients (molasses, eggs, oil, and milk) to the bowl and starting out on slow speed, gradually increase to medium-high speed and mix for 2 1/2 minutes on medium-high.
 The dough will look like a very thick waffle batter and should not even come close to forming a ball.
+If your dough forms a ball or doesn't look like the photo, add some additional milk/milk sub or water to achieve the correct consistency.
 Please see the picture below for an idea of how it should look.

 - Remove bowl from the mixer and scrape the dough from the paddle attachment.
 Using a spatula, scrape down the sides of the mixing bowl (don't be too fussy about this part) and cover the bowl with oiled plastic wrap.
 Allow the dough to rise for 1 hour in a sufficiently warm, 80 degree place (this is crucial, so try to make the extra effort to find a good spot.
 I use the top of my toaster oven set on warm.
 I have to put an upside down, metal cake pan on top of it, and then place the bowl of dough on that, so that the bottom doesn't get too hot).